foureyes/mtec1002-spring2014/labs/03/working-with-files.markdown

 __Show the contents of the end of a file. &rarr;__

+* think __tail is the end of the file__
+* requires a single argument, the path to the file
+* can be used with flags: -f (realtime) and -n (how many lines should be displayed?)

 {% highlight bash %}
 tail filename1.txt

 # show changes realtime!
 tail -f filename.txt

+# display last 5 lines
+tail -n5  filename.txt
 {% endhighlight %}
 </section>